Sunday PM Forecast: Widespread freeze overnight, freeze warnings go into effect

 Looking Ahead

-Temperatures will remain on the chilly side Monday afternoon, only topping out in the low 50s.
+Temperatures will remain on the chilly side Monday afternoon, only topping out around 50.
 Another light freeze is likely Monday night before temperatures begin to rebound.
 Afternoon high temperatures will return to the 70s on Wednesday ahead of a weak cold front that will move through on Thursday.

 -- Meteorologist Jake Dalton